A challenge, not a drama

 Estimated Reading Time ~ 12 minutes

-In reality, we should talk about announcements of disability, in the plural.
-Because it is just as difficult to hear the announcement of a child's disability as it is delicate to announce it to family and close friends.
+In reality, we should be talking about the announcements of disability, in plural.
+Because it is just as difficult to hear about a child's disability diagnosis as it is to announce it to family and close friends.

-The announcement of a disability is an explosion in a parent's life, it challenges your certainties and turns your emotions upside down.
-One is overwhelmed by anxiety facing the unknown in the best cases, facing negative representations most of the time, or both.
-It is easy to understand the importance of being supported by professionals who can answer our questions with honesty and sensitivity.
-There is no need to project too far.
-We cannot imagine how violent it can be for parents of a newborn with a disability to be projected into what might eventually become their child's adult life.
-We don't need to hear about sheltered work or adult care homes, but rather to be reassured, encouraged, and supported regarding immediate issues.
-And above all, we need time to process what is happening to us and to adapt to our new reality.
+The announcement of a disability is a detonator in a parent’s life; it challenges your certainties and turns your emotions upside down.
+We are flooded with anxiety about the unknown at best, often with negative representations, or both at the same time.
+It’s easy to understand the importance of support from professionals who can answer our questions with honesty and sensitivity.
+There’s no need to project too far ahead.
+We can’t imagine how violent it can be for parents of a newborn with a disability to be faced with what might become their adult life.
+We don’t need to hear about protected work or adult homes, but rather to be reassured, encouraged, and supported regarding immediate issues.
+And most importantly, we need time to digest what is happening and to adapt to our new reality.

 In our case, the diagnosis was made at birth.
 I may shock many people, but I am relieved not to have had to choose.

 However, we were able to choose to be happy with and despite the disability.
-It is a selfish and generous choice at the same time.
-Selfish, because we think about our own happiness, generous because it inevitably involves a part of sacrifice.
-Anyway, when the child is here, the only relevant question is "how?", how do we move forward now?
-Forget the question "why me?", it is useless and leads to a psychological dead-end.
-Disability is one of the unpredictable things that happen in life, and becoming a parent means accepting this unpredictability and the unknown that escapes our control.
+It is an egoistic and generous choice at the same time.
+Egoistic because we think of our own happiness, generous because it inevitably involves some renunciation.
+Anyway, when the child is there, the only question that matters is « how? », how do we manage now?
+Forget the question « why me? », it is useless and leads to a psychological dead end.
+Disability is among the unpredictable things that happen in life, and becoming a parent involves accepting this element of unpredictability and the unknown that escapes our control.

-That being said, I want to specify that I am in favor of prenatal diagnosis and parents' choice to accept or not accept disability.
-I only regret that our society devotes more energy and money to screening than to improving the living conditions and support for people with disabilities and their families.
-It would be a more profitable and wise choice in the long run, economically speaking, and fairer as a society.
+That said, I want to clarify that I am in favor of prenatal diagnosis and parents' choice to accept or not accept the disability.
+I only regret that our society spends more energy and money on detecting than on improving the conditions of reception and life for people with disabilities and, by extension, their families.
+That would be a more worthwhile and wise choice in the long run, economically speaking, and more just as a society.
 We too often forget the fragility of our human condition.
-The journey of Paralympic athletes reminds us during the Games, but we quickly forget.
+The journey of Paralympic athletes reminds us during the Games, but we forget immediately afterward.

-But it is also difficult to announce a child's disability.
+But it is also just as difficult to announce a child's disability.

 I was fortunate that Pablo was born in Mexico.
-I will never thank our friends enough for providing us with so much support and especially for celebrating Pablo's birth with the same joy and pride as his sister's two years earlier.
-I am convinced that the natural way in which they welcomed and embraced Pablo's disability changed our perspective on him.
-Their trust in us, in the future, in our ability to overcome the challenge as a couple and to succeed as a family was contagious, it allowed us to start the acceptance process.
-It's like changing the prescription of your glasses, you see things differently.
+I will never thank our friends enough for their support and especially for celebrating Pablo’s birth with the same joy and pride as that of his sister two years earlier.
+I am convinced that the natural way they received and embraced Pablo’s disability changed our view of him.
+Their confidence in us, in the future, in our ability to overcome this trial as a couple and to succeed as a family was contagious; it allowed us to begin the acceptance process.
+It’s like changing the prescription of your glasses; you see things differently.

 If you found this article useful, feel free to share it.